Festivals in Azerbaijan: Hazelnut Festival

 The Hazelnut Festival takes place in autumn annually since 2017 in Zagatala district which is known as the "Hazelnut capital of Azerbaijan" among locals.
-Numerous hazelnut products in addition to different varieties of hazelnut, chestnut and walnut are displayed in the exhibition.
-The festival also features different kind of events, painting and handicrafts exhibitions and contests, as well as, field trips to the hazelnut garden in the Parzivan area of the Zagatala experimental station and the walnut processing plant of Azersun.
+Numerous hazelnut products in addition to varieties of hazelnut, chestnut and walnut are displayed in the exhibition.
+The festival also features different kinds of events, such as painting and handicraft exhibitions and contests, as well as field trips to the hazelnut garden in the Parzivan area of the Zagatala experimental station and the walnut processing plant of Azersun.